cornellius-gp/gpytorch/examples/04_Variational_and_Approximate_GPs/index.rst

 - **Variational inference with natural gradient descent** (for faster/better optimization): see the `ngd example`_.
 - **Variational inference with contour integral quadrature** (for large numbers of inducing points): see the `ciq example`_.
 - **Variational inference with nearest neighbor approximation** (for large numbers of inducing points): see the `vnngp example`_.
+- **Customizing nearest-neighbor approximations** for alternative to variational inference: see the `nearest neighbors introduction notebook`_.
 - **Variational distribution options** for different scalability/expressiveness: see the `strategy/distribution comparison`_.
 - **Alternative optimization objectives** for the GP's predictive distribution: see the `approximate GP objective functions notebook`_.
   This example compares and contrasts the variational ELBO with the predictive log likelihood of Jankowiak et al., 2020.